Travel insurance after a stroke

 Do I need travel insurance if I’m holidaying in the UK?

-If you decide to take a staycation closer to home, any medical treatment you may need will be covered by the NHS.
+If you take a UK-based trip, any medical treatment you may need will be covered by the NHS.
 However, travel insurance can still be useful if you want cover for cancellation, and baggage loss or damage.

 Looking for a quote?